lfielder/jekyll-now/_posts/2015-10-1-Global_Search_Rackspace.md

 <h2>Conclusion</h2>
 <p>
-With this new search tool we were able to reduce the time a customer had to wait for a transfer from 2 minutes down to 20 seconds.
+With this new search tool we were able to reduce the time a customer had to wait for a transfer from <strong>2 minutes</strong> down to <strong>20 seconds</strong>.
 We also reduced the need for 3 tools that were able to be retired.
 </p>